viacheslav-lasukov/PMBoK6/Influences/Configuration Management Knowledge Base.md

 ---
 tags:
-  - "opa"
+  - influence/opa
-Category: "Knowledge Bases"
+Category: Knowledge Bases
-Description: "Versions and baselines of all official organizational standards, policies, procedures, and any project documents."
 ---
+Contains the versions and baselines of all official #influence/opa s, and any #project-document s.